JayanthSrinivas06/E-commerce-store/README.md

 # 🛒 E-commerce Store

-An Amazon/Flipkart-inspired, fully functional e-commerce product showcase built with **HTML, CSS, and JavaScript**.
+A fully functional e-commerce product showcase built with **HTML, CSS, and JavaScript**.
 This project features a modern, responsive UI, authentication, cart/wishlist, dark mode, and more—perfect for learning or demoing a professional online store.

 ---